Science tells us the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.

 - transitioning segments of our logistics network to lower-carbon modes of transit like leveraging ocean instead of air freight

-Last year, we also launched our Meta Quest “As Good As New” program, enabling customers to purchase refurbished products for our flagship devices.
+In 2021, we also launched our Meta Quest “As Good As New” program, enabling customers to purchase refurbished products for our flagship devices.

 We launched the $1 million Climate Misinformation Grant to fund organizations and solution providers working to combat false and misleading information about climate change.

-The Future of Business is Green
+The future of business is green

 Our Sustainability for Business site provides resources for advertisers to find ways to decarbonize.

-Last year, we introduced our first EMEA program for small and medium-sized enterprises.
+In 2021, we introduced our first EMEA program for small and medium-sized enterprises.
 Working with the SME Climate Hub and our partners across Europe, Meta Boost Guide to Green provides training and resources to help users grow their businesses sustainably.

-Meta’s 2021 Carbon Footprint
+Meta’s 2021 carbon footprint

 5.7M metric tons of CO2e

-Scope 3 GHG Emissions (metric tons CO2e)
+Scope 3 GHG emissions (metric tons CO2e)

 We applied 90,000 tons of carbon removal credits to our 2021 emissions to cover our residual operational emissions.